meatball133/crystal/concepts/array-methods/about.md

 Which includes sorting, reversing, inserting, and many more.

 Some of these methods are destructive, which means that they modify the original array.
-While others are non-destructive, which means that they return a new array and do not modify the original array.
+Others are non-destructive, which means that they return a new array and do not modify the original array.

 Here are a few of the most common methods that can be used when dealing with arrays: